 OR WAIT 15 SECS

-A novel coiled flow inversion reactor (CFIR) improves process productivity and
+A novel coiled flow inversion reactor (CFIR) improves process productivity and performance.

 Historically, various industries such as petroleum, steel, automobile, and fast-moving consumer goods have shifted from batch to continuous processing.
 The major motivation behind this shift has been the need to meet increasing demands, reduce processing costs, and most importantly produce products with consistent quality and higher productivity (1–2).
 The biotherapeutics industry is presently undergoing a similar transition (3–5).